gu-fan/colorv.vim/README.md

     **yy**

-If '+python' compiled and pygtk2.0 include
+If '+python' compiled and pygtk2.0 included.
 You could use GTK eyedropper to pick colors in screen.

     **<leader>cd**